PandasThumb/pandasthumb.github.io/README.md

 ### Uploading Images

 Upload all images and other content into the `/uploads/[YEAR]/` directory, in markdown you can insert images into your post like so:

+*NOTE (August 2020):  Until further notice, do not upload the image file yourself.
+Instead email it to Joe Felsenstein, whose email address can be found by searching for his lab website page and looking in his Curriculum Vitae (CV) there*

 ```markdown
 ![Skadoosh](/uploads/2016/slide-kung-fu-panda-3.jpg)